mtlynch/mtlynch.io/content/notes/zig-strings-call-c-code/index.md

 `u8` means an unsigned byte.

 `[*:0]` means a null-terminated slice of unknown length.
-This differs from `[:0]`, as the latter means that Zig knows the slice's length and makes it accessible through the `.len` property, whereas `[*:0]`, Zig doesn't know the length, just that it terminates with a null byte.
+This differs from `[:0]`, as the latter means that Zig knows the slice's length and makes it accessible through the `.len` property.
+For a type of `[*:0]`, Zig doesn't know the length, just that it terminates with a null byte.

 `!` means that this function may return an error.
 The error is possible because the underlying C `strdup` function can fail.